Census Dots

 Native American/Other

-Of the 439 places in West Virginia, Beverly is the 195th most populous.
+Beverly is ranked the 196th most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Beverly was ranked the 195th most populous place in the 2020 Census.

 Beverly's White Population